THG-Commerce/code-push-server/terraform/README.md

 ### 4. Build and Deploy Container

-After the infrastructure is deployed, you need to build and push your container:
+After the infrastructure is deployed, build and push your container:

 ```bash
 # Build the container image